iterative/dvc.org/content/docs/user-guide/large-dataset-optimization.md

 In order to track the data files and directories added with `dvc add` or `dvc run`, DVC moves all these files to the <abbr>cache</abbr>.
 A
-<abbr>project</abbr>'s cache is the hidden storage (by default located in
+<abbr>project</abbr>'s cache is the hidden storage for files that are tracked by
-`.dvc/cache`) for files that are tracked by DVC, and their different versions.
+DVC (by default located in `.dvc/cache`), and their different versions.
 (See `dvc cache` and
 [DVC Files and Directories](/doc/user-guide/dvc-files-and-directories) for more details.)

 However, the versions of the tracked files that
-[match the current code](/doc/tutorials/get-started/data-pipelines) are also needed in the <abbr>workspace</abbr>, so a subset of the cached files can be kept in the working directory (using `dvc checkout`).
+[match the current code](/doc/tutorials/get-started/data-pipelines) are also needed in the <abbr>workspace</abbr>, so a subset of the cached files should be kept in the project (using `dvc checkout`).
 Does this mean that some files will be duplicated between the workspace and the cache? **That would not be efficient!** Especially with large files (several Gigabytes or larger).

 In order to have the files present in both directories without duplication, DVC can automatically create **file links** to the cached data in the workspace.
 In